microprediction/timemachines/docs/README.md

 ### Ways to [use](https://microprediction.github.io/timemachines/uses) this package

-- There's a [hundred or so f's]((https://microprediction.github.io/timemachines/skaters.html) drawn from [popular timeseries packages](https://microprediction.github.io/timemachines/skaters.html) used as above.
+- There's a [hundred or so]((https://microprediction.github.io/timemachines/skaters.html) choices of "f" that use popular timeseries packages.
 - There are [skatertools](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools) for composing, ensembling, assessing, et cetera.
 - There's a sister [repo](https://github.com/microprediction/timeseries-elo-ratings) which creates [timeseries Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/residual-k_013.html) for the skaters.